LogicInteractive/xUnreal/README.md

 - Make your Haxe code supplement Blueprints / C++ - it is not intended to replace them.
 - Compatible with UE5
 - Compile Haxe code fast to a static library that can be included and used within Unreal
+- Provide basic communication back / to UE and C++ / Blueprints
 - Be portable and be able to compile the Unreal project without having Haxe or the Haxe source code
 - Work with any version of Unreal Engine
 - Be extendable